ChrisChinchilla/Chip-Shop/_concepts/staff_loss.md

 title: Staff Loss
 ---

-Discard x resources from R&D or Marketing.
-A player can also chose to discard a specialist staff member.
+Remove the staff token of a player from a staff card, is token is that players choice.